danobi/dxuuu.xyz/src/cpp-templates.md

 ### Template metaprogramming

 Now that we've covered some template basics, let's play around with template metaprogramming.
 Succinctly, template metaprogramming is the ability to do fancy compile time things.
-For example, a library developer can omit certain features from being compiled if an application does not use them.
+For example, a library developer can optimize a templated routine for certain template parameter types.
 One way to do this is through [`std::enable_if`][1].
-In folly, [the futures library][4] overloads `onError(F&& func)` to return different return types.
+In folly, [the futures library][4] overloads `onError(F&& func)` to return a different return type based on the template parameter type.
-Folly prevents binary bloat by omitting unused overloads from compilation.
-The tradeoff in this case is a slightly longer compile times.

 We will do something far less complicated.
 We will play with [`std::decay`][5], a C++ standard library function that "decays" types.
 For example, the type `Foo&` and `Foo`